pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 Creating the NFY
 ~~~~~~~~~~~~~~~~~~

-To create a NFY, you must have first created VNF instances of the same
+To create a NFY, you must have first created MEA instances of the same
 MEAD types listed in the NFYD.
 Failure to do so will result in error when
 trying to create a NFY.
 Note, the MEAD you define **must** include the
 same Connection Point definitions as the ones you declared in your NFYD.